EvangelosTikas/Assembly/README.md

-# Main coding samples for a variety of programmas
+# Main coding samples in Assembly
 Used mainly for the 8051 Microcontroller
 #Why Assembly Language?
 Although High-level languages are easy to work with, the following reasons point out the advantage of Assembly Language